Images of the Prelude interface

 After formally identifying the deficits of both promotional tools, I began writing out what I wanted Cover Pages to be.
 Below is an excerpt from the first of such documents.
 It's a list of goals I wanted the new tool to meet:

 Ideally, Cover Pages could be a better promotional tool.
 Ultimately my aspiration was for it to serve as a fully-fledged conference website.
 One that automatically pulled and formatted content from a guide.
-An event organizer could buy a guide, build it out, and get a free website - no extra work or money required.
+An event organizer could buy a guide, build it , and get an automatically configured Cover Page website - no extra work or fee required.

 Once I presented my pitch and got the buy-in I needed, I teamed up with a junior project manager and kept going.